How to Find and Hire a Caregiver for Seniors

 Please enter a valid zip

-Those needing specialized care, palliative or end-of-life care often opt for full-time caregivers, whose skill sets, credentials, and will fees vary depending on the client’s needs.
-There are three primary types of caregiver roles: companions/homemakers, home care aides/assistants, and medical caregivers such as CNAs and registered nurses.
-Each has the skills and authority to perform specific duties and roles in the caregiving process.
+Those needing specialized care, palliative, or end-of-life care often do well having full-time caregivers.
+Others need part-time caregivers.
+These caregivers’ skill sets, credentials, and fees vary.
+There are three primary types of caregiver roles: companions/homemakers, home care aides/assistants, and medical caregivers (such as CNAs and registered nurses).
+Each has the skills and authority to perform specific duties in the caregiving process.

 Companion Caregivers and Homemakers

-As non-medical caregivers, the role of companions and homemakers is limited concerning offering medical or hands-on client assistance.
-However, they play a very valuable role for seniors and their families.
-When families need a respite from their caregiving duties, companions provide support and comfort to seniors.
+As nonmedical caregivers, the role of companions and homemakers is limited concerning medical or hands-on client assistance.
+They play a very valuable role for seniors and their families.
+For example, when families need more assistance or a respite from their caregiving duties, companions provide support, companionship, and comfort to seniors.
 These individuals can also perform housekeeping duties, prepare meals, and transport clients to outings and appointments.
 Consider looking for a companion with a Certification for Homemakers from the National Association for Home Care and Hospice or a comparable organization.

 Home Health Care Aides

 These professionals can perform the same duties as companion caregivers and more.
-Certified home health care aides can render certain hands-on care and help seniors with their activities of daily living such as bathing, dressing, grooming, and ambulation.
-Like companions, aides cannot administer or dispense medications, and can only prompt and remind clients to take them.
+Certified home health care aides can also render hands-on care and help seniors with their activities of daily living such as bathing, dressing, and grooming.
+They can check vital signs including blood pressure, respiration rates, and pulse.
+Like companions, aides usually can’t administer or dispense medications, but can prompt clients to take them.
 Look for candidates with a Certification for Home Care Aides from the National Association for Home Care and Hospice or a similar organization.

 Medical Caregivers